-"Chapter 1, "Introducing IBM Client Security Software"," contains an overview of the components that are included in Client Security Software.
+"Chapter 1, "Introducing IBM Client Security Software"," contains an overview of the applications and components that are included in the software, and a description of Public Key Infrastructure (PKI) features.

-"Chapter 2, "Installing the Client Security component on a Policy Director server"," contains the prerequisites and instructions for installing Client Security support on your Policy Director server.
+"Chapter 2.
+Installing the Client Security component on a Tivoli Access Manager server," contains the prerequisites and instructions for installing Client Security support on your Tivoli Access Manager server.

-"Chapter 3, "Configuring IBM clients"," contains prerequisite information and instructions for configuring IBM clients to use the authentication services provided by Policy Director.
+"Chapter 3.
+Configuring IBM clients," contains prerequisite information and instructions for configuring IBM clients to use the authentication services provided by Tivoli Access Manager.